HyperChicken-Interactive/website/README.md

-# The Website For Hyper-Chicken Interactive
+# The Website For HyperChicken Interactive
 *Congrats* You made it here.

 ### Goals